adzerk/audience-ios-objc-sdk/README.md

 VelocidiSDK is Velocidi's Objective-C SDK to integrate with iOS apps.

-_SDK development in the early stages.
-Not ready for production.
-Use it at your own risk._

 ## Installation
 ### Installation with CocoaPods
 To integrate VelocidiSDK into your Xcode project using CocoaPods, specify it in your `Podfile`: